mit-ll-ai-technology/maite/docs/source/how_to/metrics.rst

 1. Listing available metrics from a provider
 2. Loading a metric from a provider
-3. Verifying that the metric conforms to the jatic-toolbox ``Metric`` protocol
+3. Verifying that the metric conforms to the maite ``Metric`` protocol
-4. Loading and configuring multiple metrics for use with jatic-toolbox's ``evaluate``
+4. Loading and configuring multiple metrics for use with maite's ``evaluate``

 0. Installation
 ===============
 If you haven't already, make sure that you've installed the library for the metrics provider that you are planning to use (e.g., ``pip install torchmetrics``).

-If you want to install all libraries associated with the toolbox's interoperability capabilities, you can install them along with the toolbox by running:
+If you want to install all libraries associated with the maite's interoperability capabilities, you can install them along with the maite by running:

 .. code:: console

-   $ pip install jatic-toolbox[all_interop]
+   $ pip install maite[all_interop]

 1. List available metrics from a provider
 =========================================
-Use the ``list_metrics`` method to list available metrics from one of the toolbox's supported providers:
+Use the ``list_metrics`` method to list available metrics from one of the maite's supported providers:

 .. code:: pycon

-    >>> from jatic_toolbox import list_metrics
+    >>> from maite import list_metrics
     >>> print(list_metrics(provider="torchmetrics")[:20])
     ['Accuracy',
     'AUROC',